rust-lang/rust/text/0000-send-improvements.md

 threads.
 Similarly, we allow `&T` where `T` is `Sync`, even if it is not `Send`, since by the definition of `Sync` `&T` is already known to be threadsafe.

 Note that this definition of `Send` is identical to the old definition of `Send` when restricted to `'static` lifetimes in safe code.
-Since `'static mut` items are not accessible in safe code, and it is not possible to create a safe `'&'static mut` outside of such an item, we know that if `T: Send + 'static`, it either has only `&'static` references, or has no references at all.
-Since `'static` references can only be created in `'static` items in safe code, and all `'static` items are `Sync`, we know that any such references are `Sync`.
+Since `static mut` items are not accessible in safe code, and it is not possible to create a safe `&'static mut` outside of such an item, we know that if `T: Send + 'static`, it either has only `&'static` references, or has no references at all.
+Since `'static` references can only be created in `static` items and literals in safe code, and all `static` items (and literals) are `Sync`, we know that any such references are `Sync`.
 Thus, our new rule that `T` must be `Sync` for `&'static T` to be `Send` does not actually remove `Send` from any existing types.
 And since `T` has no `&'static mut` references, unless any were created in unsafe code, we also know that our rule allowing `&'static mut T`